MadeTechAcademy/chapter2-pipelines-stephane-torres-madetech/exercise-files/05-internal-app-build.md

     npm error 404  'npm@latest' is not in this registry.
     I was expecting a 401? is it? unauthorised

-    After a view modification, I got the expected 401 error code Added token and pushed but still got a 401 saying token no provided... token is being deleted by github, github tries to look after you.
+    After a few modifications, I got the expected 401 error code Added token and pushed but still got a 401 saying token no provided... token is being deleted by github, github tries to look after you.
 - Create a **short-lived** [CLASSIC Personal Access Token](https://github.com/settings/tokens/new?scopes=read:packages) in github with read:packages permissions and copy the value
 - Update the token in the `.npmrc` file with this value.